COVID-19 safety update

 What does Longleat offer for families?

 Longleat is a fantastic day out for families.
-In short, you have 3 main elements – the safari park, the attractions around the main square, and the house.
-Unfortunately, we ran out of time to go inside the house, even though this was included in our ticket price.
-The exterior and grounds are beautiful though.
+In short, you have 3 main elements – the safari park, the attractions around the main square, and the grounds and garden of the house.

 What shouldn’t be missed?